Each year about 17,500 individuals are brought into the United States and held against their will as victims of human trafficking.

 - By the threat or use of kidnapping, force, fraud, deception or coercion:

-Trafficking can result from a real or a perceived threat; the victim only has to believe that he/she or loved ones are in danger, they do not actually have to be in danger.
-The victim believes that if s/he does not do what the trafficker demands, regardless of the traffickers actual ability to follow through with said threat(s), there will be dire (physical, financial, or other) consequences.
-Traffickers use a variety of techniques to control their victims.
+Trafficking can result from a real or a perceived threat; a person only has to believe that they or loved ones are in danger, they do not actually have to be in danger.
+The victimized believes that if they do not do what the trafficker demands, regardless of the traffickers actual ability to follow through with said threat(s), there will be dire (physical, financial, legal, or other) consequences.
+Traffickers use a variety of techniques to control those they victimze.
 A hallmark of the criminal industry is the sophisticated use of psychological and financial control mechanisms, often minimizing or precluding the need for physical violence or confinement.2

-Or the trafficker actually does a harmful thing, causing the victim to reasonably believe s/he has no other choice but to do as the trafficker tells her/him.
+Or the trafficker actually does a harmful thing, causing the trafficked person to reasonably believe they have no other choice but to do as the trafficker says.

 - Or by the giving or receiving of unlawful payments or benefits to achieve the consent of a person having control over another person:

-This means that the trafficker has given another person payment, of some kind, for the use of the victim.
+This means that the trafficker has given another person payment, of some kind, for the use of the trafficked person.
 For example, a trafficker may pay an impoverished parent for their child or a smuggler may sell a person to a trafficker.

 - For the purpose of sexual exploitation or forced labor: